Skip to main content

 Version HistoryAgent → History tabDid a recent change break something?

 Start with Activity for a quick status check.
-Go to Logs for the full trace.
-Use History to roll back if a change caused the issue.
+Open Observability for the session trace.
+Use Logs for raw runner detail, then History if a recent edit caused the issue.

 Step 1 — Check Activity